Core Web Vitals: Why Hand-Written Code Scores 100 (and WordPress Rarely Beats 60)

 </style>

-Most sites serve desktop-sized images to mobile – a huge LCP penalty.
-Use `srcset` to serve appropriately sized images.
+Most sites serve desktop-sized images to phones — a big LCP penalty.
+Use srcset to serve the right size.

 <img src="hero-800.webp"